anshu0612/human_attributes_prediction_in_privacy_conditions/README.md

-### ACM MM'21: Human Attributes Prediction UNder Privacy-preserving Conditions
+### ACM MM'21: Human Attributes Prediction Under Privacy-preserving Conditions

 We built the Context-guided Human Attributes Prediction Network (CHAPNet) guided by out human findings.
 We utilized the psychophysics observations for emotion, age, and gender prediction to design CHAPNet, an end-to-end multi-tasking human attributes classification depp learning model.
 The advantage of basing our model design on human behaviour is that it makes the network architecture explainable.